-Irrespective of how it comes about, having your company go through an ownership transition will be the largest period of upheaval it will ever see.
-Even though it’s something all businesses eventually go through, it’s often treated in a hush-hush manner, but you shouldn’t fall into this mental trap.
+Irrespective of how it comes about, having your company go through an ownership transition will be the most significant period of upheaval it will ever see.
+Even though it's something all businesses eventually go through, it's often treated in a hush-hush manner, but you shouldn't fall into this mental trap.

-It should be seen simply as an aspect of your corporate planning that allows you to ensure your company’s long term viability, even though most don’t see it this way.
+It should be seen merely as an aspect of your corporate planning that allows you to ensure your company's long term viability, even though most don't see it this way.

-To procrastinate on any type of preparation that would facilitate a smooth transition for you company in future is not advisable.
-In fact, you should have started preparing for your inevitable exit the very day you started trading.
-That said, it’s better to do something late than to not do it at all.
+Procrastinating on any preparation that would facilitate a smooth ownership transition for your company in the future is not advisable.
+It would be best if you had started preparing for your inevitable exit the day you started trading.
+That said, it's better to do something late than not to do it at all.

-Keep a pragmatic and open mind and truly seek to work out where your business is at right now.
+Keep a pragmatic and open mind and genuinely seek to work out where your business is now.
 In any event, you have two options when it comes to transitioning your company.
 It will either be internal or the sale to an outside party.
-The steps below will help you put your plan together so that when the time comes you will navigate this period as smoothly as possible.
+The steps below will help you put your plan together so that you will navigate this period as smoothly as possible when the time comes.

 Decide on your goals

-What do you want life to look like when you’re either fully or partially retired?
-Your identity might be tied into your business, but that might not be the healthiest mindset for you to have.
-Also remember that giving up leadership of your company doesn’t mean you have to exit the industry completely.
-You’re just reaping the financial rewards of all your hard work.
+What do you want life to look like when you're either fully or partially retired?
+Your identity may be tied into the ownership of your business, but that's not always the healthiest mindset for you to have.
+Also, remember that giving up your company leadership doesn't mean you have to exit the industry entirely.
+You're just reaping the financial rewards of all your hard work.